NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 $$f(t) = \sum_n a_n e^{-i \omega_n t}$$

-for complex amplitudes $a_n$ and complex frequencies ω$_n$.
+for complex amplitudes $a_n$ and complex frequencies $\omega_n$.
 The six columns relate to these quantities.
-The first column is the *real* part of ω$_n$, expressed in our usual 2πc units, and the second column is the *imaginary* part &mdash; a negative imaginary part corresponds to an exponential decay.
+The first column is the *real* part of $\omega_n$, expressed in our usual 2πc units, and the second column is the *imaginary* part &mdash; a negative imaginary part corresponds to an exponential decay.
 This decay rate, for a cavity, is more often expressed as a dimensionless "lifetime" $Q$, defined by:

 $$Q = \frac{\mathrm{Re}\,\omega}{-2 \mathrm{Im}\,\omega}.$$